DIY Farmhouse Wood Signs – Free SVG Files

 Cutting Vinyl Stencils

-Transfer your stencil to wood using transfer tape and a scraper.
-This is a sort of reverse stenciling that blocks paint from being applied to the stained areas underneath your letters.
-See the video above for more detail.
+Transfer your stencil to your wood 2 x 4 using transfer tape and a scraper.
+The vinyl letters and images will block paint from being applied to those areas.
+See the video above for more details.

 Using a scraper to adhere the vinyl stencil to wood.